Table of Contents

 The video is stretched/letterboxed

-Check the status tab of the Screen’s status on the Portal.
+Check the status tab for the status of the screen on the portal.
 If the resolution indicates 640×480, the Player runs in VGA mode ( 640×480).
 This would appear as low quality or even as a 4:3 layout with black bars above/below or on the right/left ( or even both).
 If this is the case, check the previous question.
 If the resolution differs from the Screen’s natural resolution, you can change it to fit the hardware better.
 Sometimes, resolution auto-detection might not be optimal, so manually setting it will be required.

 The video is being cut off at the edges

-Check the status tab of the Screen’s status on the Portal.
+Check the status tab for the status of the screen on the portal.
 If the resolution indicates 640×480, the Player runs in VGA mode ( 640×480).
 This would appear as low quality or even as a 4:3 layout with black bars above/below or on the right/left ( or even both).
 If this is the case, check the previous question.
 The most common case is overscan.
 Most TVs are set by default to have overscan enabled.
 What does this do?
 If the resolution differs from the Screen’s natural resolution, you can change it to fit the actual hardware better.
 Sometimes, resolution auto-detection might not be optimal, so manually setting it will be required.
 Try uploading this image to your account and setting it up to full-screen.

 Here is what you should typically see in all 4 corners of each screen.